meta-sm: Description of summary measures available in R package *meta*

 sm = "VE" Vaccine efficacy or vaccine effectiveness

 Note, mathematically, odds ratios and diagnostic odds ratios are identical, however, the labels in printouts and figures differ.
-Furthermore, log risk ratio (logRR) and log vaccine ratio (logVR) are mathematical identical, however, back-transformed results differ as vaccine efficacy or efficacy is defined as VE = 100 * (1 - RR).
+Furthermore, log risk ratio (logRR) and log vaccine ratio (logVR) are mathematical identical, however, back-transformed results differ as vaccine efficacy or effectiveness is defined as VE = 100 * (1 - RR).

 A continuity correction is used for some summary measures in the case of a zero cell count (see metabin).